kreatolinux/src/src/jumpstart/docs/main.md

 ## Mounts
 Mounts are also parsed using std/parsecfg, which is like ini.
-They are stored in `/etc/jumpstart/mounts` and have the `.mount` extensions.
+They are stored in `/etc/jumpstart/mounts` and have the `.mount` extension.

 ```ini
 [Info]